ConnectHealth/ch-app/README.md

 $ npm start
 ```

-Becareful! the webpack-dev-server rebuild files in `src` automatically but the bundled files are just placed on its memory.
+Be careful! the webpack-dev-server rebuild files in `src` automatically but the bundled files are just placed on its memory.
 Build manually by allowing next section(Build assets), if you want need the bundled files.

+## Standards
+Testing

+    $ npm test
+    # or
+    $ npm run test:watch

+Check styles before making a PR

+    $ npm run lint

+Auto formatting

+    $ npm run format

+Ready for PR - runs tests and linting

+    $ npm run check

 ## Build assets